kahlertfr/depth-aware-motion-deblurring/docs/chapters/depth-aware-deblurring.rst

 of nearly equal depth, a robust estimation of one blur kernel is possible.
 Any algorithm for uniform blur kernel estimation could be applied for this step.
 The paper uses the two-phase kernel estimation algorithm from Xu :cite:`Xu2010`.
-Unfortunately the source code for this algorithm is not available.

-Due to a too high time effort the reference implementation does not implement this estimation step.
-Therefore blur kernels for the top-level nodes are simply loaded.
+The reference implementation simply loads the blur kernels for the top-level nodes.
 Thus the user has to provide these blur kernels.
 To stick as near as possible to the paper the supplied executable for the two-phase kernel estimation algorithm is used for all results shown in this study thesis.
 The figure :ref:`top-level` shows the PSF estimates of this algorithm on the three top-level regions.